shown in other instead.

-The primary application of voxel probes is ambient lighting.
-When baked, a voxel probe illuminates everything within its volume with ambient lighting providing a decent simulation of global illumination including ambient occlusion, light bounces and diffuse interreflections.
+The primary application of Voxel Probes is ambient lighting.
+When baked, a Voxel Probes illuminates everything within its volume with ambient lighting providing a decent simulation of global illumination including ambient occlusion, light bounces and diffuse interreflections.

 In the case the scene contains dynamic objects, the Bake Internal Volume feature is highly useful for shading them.
 If there is no moving objects, it is resonable to set this option to Off.

 To bake global illumination into a Voxel Probe, some preparations are needed.